 Stay up to date with Bloomberg’s running news service, which is available on its main website.
 Bloomberg’s news should become your new religion in the days, weeks and months before the interview, and on the morning of the interview itself.
 This is still no guarantee of success – Bloomberg may ask you about an older story that has had a lasting impact.

 Don’t discount non-financial topics.
 What may seem like a purely political story at first will have knock-on effects in the financial world.
-If you need help getting into this mindset, examine some of the stories from 2018 and try to think how they’ve affected the economy of different nations: developments in Brexit negotiations, for example.
+If you need help getting into this mindset, examine some of the stories from 2020 and try to think how they’ve affected the economy of different nations.

 Think globally, not just locally.
-For example, what might be the consequences for the world’s major trading areas if the UK leaves the European single market and trades by WTO rules?
+The economic impact of Covid-19 is an obvious example.
 For each sample world news event above try to ask yourself how it changes the financial map of the world and what effect would it have on businesses in different regions.